rust-lang/book/second-edition/nostarch/chapter15.md

 }
 ```

-When we try to compile this code, we’ll get the following error:
+If you tried to compile this code, you’d get the following error:

 ```
 error[E0596]: cannot borrow immutable local variable `x` as mutable